bahrus/xtal-element/README.md

     //This property / field allows the developer to wait for some required
-    //properties to be set before doing anything. readyToInit = true;
+    //properties to be set before doing anything.
+    // To make this depend on the context, switch from a class field to a getter. readyToInit = true;

     //Until readyToRender is set to true, the user will see the light children (if using Shadow DOM).